 Kinship Navigator Programs

 Kinship navigator programs provide information, referral, and follow-up services to grandparents and other relatives raising children to link them to the benefits and services that they or the children need.
 Navigators help relatives’ access services and programs, like TANF.
 Kinship navigator programs also sensitize agencies and providers to the needs of relative-headed families.
-New Jersey, Ohio, and Washington have long-standing kinship navigator programs.
-Now thanks to Family Connection Grants, awarded through the Fostering Connections to Success and Increasing Adoptions Act, thirteen more kinship navigator programs exist:
+A list of known navigators can be found here

 If you need additional information and support, visit the Grandfamilies State Law and Policy Resource Center